cslunetta/GearShare/README.md

 -   In this file, paste `REACT_APP_API_KEY=Web API Key`, replacing "Web API Key" with your unique key from your Firebase project's project settings
 -   Run `npm install --save bootstrap reactstrap` in `GearShare/client` to install all dependencies
 -   To start the development server on `localhost:3000`, run `npm start`
--   A browser window should open with the authentication page and you can enter `test@example.com` as your email address with the password you added in Firebase
+-   A browser window should open with the authentication page and you can enter the email and password you added in Firebase

 ---